-Today, many UK breeders process their own alpaca fibre and sell the yarns and products direct to the public.
-Google British alpaca fibre you will be amazed at what you will discover about the enterprising nature of the UK alpaca community.
-BAS members are making and selling all kinds of alpaca products, ranging from insoles for boots and wellingtons with coarser fibre, to babywear and exclusive luxury fashion items at the other extreme.
+Many UK breeders have their own alpaca fibre processed within the UK and sell the artisan products direct to the public.
+Google ‘British alpaca fibre’ and you will discover a myriad of stunning creations and discover the enterprising nature of the UK alpaca community.
+BAS members are making and selling all types of alpaca products ranging from insoles for shoes and wellingtons with coarser fibre to babywear and exclusive luxury fashion items at the other extreme.
 There is a use for all grades of alpaca fibre.